sumedhwankhade/E-Commerce-Sales-Analytics/README.md

 ## ⭐ Project Purpose

-This project was created as part of a **Data Analyst portfolio** to demonstrate the ability to transform raw business data into meaningful analysis, KPIs, visualizations, and actionable business insights.
+This project is part of a **Data Analyst portfolio** and demonstrates the ability to analyze business data, build KPIs, create interactive dashboards, and communicate insights through data visualization.